aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Backward compatibility/Backward_Compatibility_-_Integ.rst

-Variables in AIMMS models with as range integer, will get the value of this option as default upperbound.
+Variables in AIMMS models with as range "integer", will get the value of this option as default upper bound.

 **Note**

-*	Integer variables in GAMS or AIMMS 2 models have a default upperbound of 100.
+*	Integer variables in GAMS or AIMMS 2 models have a default upper bound of 100.